BinarCode/laravel-restify/docs-v3/content/auth/authorization.md

 }
 ```

-The `detachPost` method, will be called for each post in part.
+The `detachPost` method will be called for each individual post.

 ## Register Policy

-A common mistake is that sometimes you may define a policy, but you don't attach it to a model in your `app/Providers/AuthServiceProvider.php`.
-Make sure you have it figured out here.
+A common mistake is defining a policy but not attaching it to a model in your `app/Providers/AuthServiceProvider.php`.
+Make sure you register it there.

 See [documentation](https://laravel.com/docs/authorization#registering-policies).